Chand Bagh School: History and name

 The name "Chand Bagh" means "moon garden" and was chosen in memory of the original Doon School, which had been established in 1935 on the Chand Bagh estate at Dehradun, now in the Indian state of Uttarakhand.

 The principal architect of the new buildings, which have Romanesque influences, was Kamil Khan Mumtaz.
 The school opened its doors in September 1998 and occupies a campus of some 190 acres.
 Around the campus are the Chand Bagh Farms, a further 270 acres.
+The roof has 500 kW of solar panels.